utsavkarkee/photosync/docs/docs/features/libraries.md

 ### Automatic watching (EXPERIMENTAL)

 This feature - currently hidden in the config file - is considered experimental and for advanced users only.
-If enabled, it will allow automatic watching of the filesystem which means new assets are automatically imported to Immich without needing to rescan.
+If enabled, it will allow automatic watching of the filesystem which means new assets are automatically imported to  Photosync  without needing to rescan.

 If your photos are on a network drive, automatic file watching likely won't work.
 In that case, you will have to rely on a periodic library refresh to pull in your changes.

 #### Troubleshooting

 If you encounter an `ENOSPC` error, you need to increase your file watcher limit.
 In sysctl, this key is called `fs.inotify.max_user_watched` and has a default value of 8192.
 Increase this number to a suitable value greater than the number of files you will be watching.
-Note that Immich has to watch all files in your import paths including any ignored files.
+Note that  Photosync  has to watch all files in your import paths including any ignored files.

 ```
 ERROR [LibraryService] Library watcher for library c69faf55-f96d-4aa0-b83b-2d80cbc27d98 encountered error: Error: ENOSPC: System limit for number of file watchers reached, watch '/media/photo.jpg'
 ```

-In rare cases, the library watcher can hang, preventing Immich from starting up.
+In rare cases, the library watcher can hang, preventing  Photosync  from starting up.
 In this case, disable the library watcher in the configuration file.
 If the watcher is enabled from within Immich, the app must be started without the microservices.
-Disable the microservices in the docker compose file, start Immich, disable the library watcher in the admin settings, close Immich, re-enable the microservices, and then Immich can be started normally.
+Disable the microservices in the docker compose file, start Immich, disable the library watcher in the admin settings, close Immich, re-enable the microservices, and then  Photosync  can be started normally.

 ### Nightly job